 In section 4.3 we defined an inductive translation from formulas to modal automata, based on operations on automata corresponding to Boolean connectives, modalities and fixpoint operators.
 In this section we provide a translation tr in the opposite direction, that is, from automata to formulas, and we establish some properties of this translation.
 Our definition of the translation map is based on a more or less standard [27] induction on the complexity of the automaton.
+Of course, the translation will map an automaton \mathbb{A} to a semantically equivalent formula, in the sense that $tr(\mathbb{A})$ is true in precisely those pointed models accepted by \mathbb{A} .
+The interested reader can verify this using routine arguments, and we will leave out the proof since the result will actually not play a role in the main completeness proof.

-The main purpose of this translation is the following statement that we already mentioned in the introduction to the paper as one of our main lemmas:
+The key property of the translation that we are after is something else, namely the following statement that we already mentioned in the introduction to the paper as one of our main lemmas: